FOTF-Logo-Stretch-Color.png

 A final thought on marriage and politics

-Politics are divisive.
-Always have been.
-Always will be.
+Political issues can be divisive.
 But they don’t have to ruin your marriage.
 “Let’s be clear,” Dr. Smalley says, “the Bible gives clear directions for divorce and that [political differences] is not it.”
 If you and your spouse want to avoid living in a politically divided marriage, there’s a simple way to do it: “You don’t have to agree.
 But you are called to love and recognize what’s important to your spouse.
 Your spouse needs to hear, ‘I choose you over that.’ “

 Dynamic CTA Template Below